 Also, data governance comes with a set of principles that encompasses accountability, transparency, collaboration, consistency, quality, and continuous improvement.
 Upholding these principles establishes a robust data governance foundation, enabling organizations to manage data effectively, while fostering a culture of trust, informed decision-making, and data-driven success.

 A data governance framework is a structured approach that outlines the processes, roles, and responsibilities for governing an organization's data assets.
 It provides guidelines for establishing data policies, defining data ownership and stewardship, implementing data quality measures, and ensuring compliance.
-The framework's structure includes governance committees, data governance roles, and documented processes.
+The framework includes governance committees, data governance roles, and documented processes.

 For example, a healthcare organization may establish a data governance framework with a Data Governance Committee responsible for overall data protection, Data Stewards responsible for different data domains, and processes for data classification, access control, and privacy compliance.